 - Criminal conduct (arrests, convictions, etc.)

-- Behavior / crimes of moral turpitude (DWI, domestic violence, substance abuse, etc.)
+- Behavior or crimes of moral turpitude (DWI, domestic violence, substance abuse, etc.)

-- Failures to meet accepted medical standards / duty of care
+- Failures to meet accepted medical standards and duty of care

 - Record-keeping and documentation violations

-- Physical or mental conditions / disabilities which interfere with practice of medicine
+- Physical or mental conditions or disabilities that interfere with the practice of medicine

-- Outcomes / findings of internal peer reviews, professional associations, or out-of-state licensing authorities
+- Outcomes or findings of internal peer reviews, professional associations, or out-of-state licensing authorities

 TMB Proceedings: Potential for Major Penalties

-The health and medical law team at Hendershot, Cannon & Hisey, P.C. counsels and represents health care providers and businesses across Texas in preventative and responsive matters involving alleged health care fraud, hospital peer reviews, formal complaints, licensure defense, and disciplinary proceedings conducted by the Texas Medical Board and other similar health care licensing boards.
+The health and medical law team at Hendershot Cowart P.C. counsels and represents health care providers and businesses across Texas in preventative and responsive matters involving alleged health care fraud, hospital peer reviews, formal complaints, licensure defense, and disciplinary proceedings conducted by the Texas Medical Board and other similar health care licensing boards.

 The regulatory landscape surrounding Texas Medical Board (TMB) proceedings and related health care investigations has intensified in recent years, and are contentious and concerning for the naïve, unprepared, or unrepresented physician.
 No matter the basis for these actions, they demand the attention of proven lawyers.With extensive experience in health care matters involving state and federal regulatory / licensing authorities, our attorneys guide clients through high-stakes proceedings that put privileges, personal reputations, and professional careers on the line.
 To speak with a lawyer, call (713) 909-7323 or contact us online